Teaching Your Dog – ‘Place’ or ‘Settle on the Mat’.

 Clicker training.

-Clicker training is idea for teaching this task, but you can also use a verbal word instead, such as “good”.
+Clicker training is idea for teaching your dog to settle, but you can also use a verbal word instead, such as “good”.

 TIPSome dogs that have been previously clicker trained for high energy skills, like heelwork for example, may become too excited.
 As the aim is for the dog to learn to be calm rather than learning a particular skill on the move, using a quieter verbal marker may work more effectively.